s-r-e-e-r-a-j/NetShift/README.md

 ## NetShift

 NetShift is a powerful tool designed to enhance your anonymity and privacy on the internet by leveraging the Tor network.
-It automatically rotates your IP address, making it difficult for anyone to track your online activities.
+It automatically changes your IP address, making it difficult for anyone to track your online activities.
 NetShift simplifies the process of configuring and using Tor, ensuring a seamless experience for both beginners and advanced users.

 ## Features
 - Automatic installation of required dependencies (`Tor`, `curl`, `jq`).
-- Periodic IP rotation via Tor to maintain anonymity.
+- Periodic IP changes via Tor to maintain anonymity.
 - Display of the current Tor-routed IP address after every rotation.
 - User-defined rotation interval and cycle count (or infinite mode).
 - SOCKS proxy setup instructions for routing your applications through Tor.